Coder-Spirit/nominal/@coderspirit/lambda-ioc/README.md

 // `svcGroup` will be an array (with arbitrary order) containing the
 // dependencies registered under the 'svc:` prefix. const svcGroup = await container.resolveGroup('svc')

+// Having a specific method to resolve groups is fine, but it does not
+// fit well in dependency resolution pipelines.
+For this reason, we also
+// provide a way to asynchronously resolve groups by relying on the `:*`
+// suffix, so we can pass whole groups as dependencies. const svcGroup = await container.resolveAsync('svc:*')
 ```

 ## Other considerations